 - Global Economic Crisis is on the Loom – Costly luxury items are the first to be removed from a limited budget during times of economic crisis.
-With the approaching recession, Red Bull’s revenues and profits are risked because its goods are high-priced luxury items.
+With the approaching recession, Red Bull’s revenues and profits are at risk because its goods are high-priced luxury items.

 Red Bull is the world’s leading energy drink brand right now, thanks to its distinct, well-established brand and large market share.
 However, the brand’s sales of energy drinks are heavily reliant on them, and it doesn’t have much else to offer.
 As a result, Red Bull must keep an eye out for stale goods, health crackdowns, and competition.
 It can do this by offering new products, particularly those that are health-conscious.